launchdarkly/electron-client-sdk/README.md

 [![Circle CI](https://circleci.com/gh/launchdarkly/electron-client.svg?style=svg)](https://circleci.com/gh/launchdarkly/electron-client)

-# This is a beta release

-The Electron SDK should not be used in production environments until a final version is released.

 ## Introduction

 This is the official LaunchDarkly client-side JavaScript SDK for [Electron](https://electronjs.org/) applications.
 It can be used in either the main process or a renderer process, or both.
 Its API closely resembles the LaunchDarkly [JavaScript SDK for browsers](https://github.com/launchdarkly/js-client), so many of its types and interfaces are specified in that project's [TypeScript definitions](https://github.com/launchdarkly/js-client/tree/master/packages/ldclient-js-common/typings.d.ts).